Page owner: Training director

 These options are for improvers who have a background in the subject area and experienced members wanting to extend their skill set.
-At present we offer mentoring in biomedical journals (copy-editing only), academic law and academic music (both copy-editing with some proofreading); we plan to add medical and fiction options.
+At present we offer mentoring in biomedical journals (copy-editing only), academic law, academic music and fiction (all editing with some proofreading); we plan to add medical editing and other options.

 All applicants will be expected to show sufficient knowledge of the specialism, including its terminology, conventions and readership.
-For further details, please see the specialist mentoring FAQs.
+For further details of entry requirements, please see the specialist mentoring FAQs.
 Any member can apply, but Entry-level and Intermediate members will need to show they have completed two courses, one from each of these lists (which include some discontinued or planned courses):

-1. SfEP Introduction to copy-editing, SfEP Intermediate copy-editing, PTC Basic copy-editing, PTC Basic proofreading, PTC Copy-editing [earlier course], SfEP Proofreading progress, or suitable in-house training [please ask];
+1. SfEP Copy-editing 1: introduction, SfEP Copy-editing 2: progress/headway, PTC Basic copy-editing, PTC Basic proofreading, PTC Copy-editing, SfEP Proofreading 3: progress, or suitable in-house training [please ask];